exakat/exakat/docs/Rules.rst

 +--------------+-------------------------------------+

-.. _property/variable-confusion:
+.. _property-variable-confusion:

-Property/Variable Confusion
+Property Variable Confusion
 ###########################

-Within a class, there is both a property and some variables bearing the same name.
+Within a class, there is both a property and variables bearing the same name.

 .. code-block:: php